cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

 Conceptually, tags are interpreted in the generic data model, not at (de-)serialization time.
-A small number of tags (at this time, tag number 25 and tag number 29) have been registered with semantics that may require processing at (de-)serialization time: The decoder needs to be aware and the encoder needs to be in control of the exact sequence in which data items are encoded into the CBOR data item.
+A small number of tags (at this time, tag number 25 and tag number 29 {{?IANA.cbor-tags}}) have been registered with semantics that may require processing at (de-)serialization time: The decoder needs to be aware and the encoder needs to be in control of the exact sequence in which data items are encoded into the CBOR data item.